Ford Sierra: Initial development and reception

 One striking feature of the Sierra was its closed front panel — where typically a grille was located, later found on the 1985 Ford Taurus.
 The air intake was situated below the front bumper, making the Sierra a so-called 'bottom breather'.
 The headlights were integrated in this front panel while the indicators were mounted in the bumper within a combined unit with the foglights.
-However, this set-up was only present on the top-of-the-line "Ghia"-trim as well on the later introduced XR4i sportmodel.
+However, this setup was present only on the top-of-the-line "Ghia" trim as well on the later introduced XR4i sportmodel.
 The other Sierra models had a more traditional front end with a two-bar grille between the headlights, being unpainted on the base model.
 These models had the indicators in the bumper as well, although being slimmer but wider and without the foglights.
 Both the Ghia and XR4i had wide headlights with two lenses while the other models had smaller lights with a single lens.
-For the 1985 model year, all the lower-spec models, except the base model, adopted the Ghia and XR4i's front grille and headlight treatment.
+For the 1985 model year, all the lower-spec models, except the base model, adopted the Ghia's and XR4i's front grille and headlight treatment.
 However, the second lens of the lower-spec models had no actual light within it.
-On the Ghia and XR4i this lens contained additional high beam lamps.
+On the Ghia and XR4i this lens contained additional high-beam lamps.
 The South-African XR8 model's front end was similar to the XR4i's but featured a small grille between the headlights.
 The rear lights of the Ghia, as well as the very early XR4i's, were the same shape and layout as other models, but featured tiny horizontal black strakes on the lenses to give the impression that they were smoked.

+The Sierra initially competed directly with the General Motors "J-car" (Opel Ascona C/Vauxhall Cavalier), which had been launched in 1981 with front-wheel drive and a hatchback body style to complement the saloon.

+It was also a strong competitor for other rivals of the early 1980s, including the Talbot Alpine, Peugeot 505 and Morris Ital and the Citroën BX, but by 1988 it was competing with a host of new rivals, including the third-generation Vauxhall Cavalier (Opel Vectra), Rover Montego, Peugeot 405, Renault 21 and Nissan Bluebird.
+By the time of the Sierra's replacement it stood out from almost all D-segment rivals for its rear-wheel drive layout.